 How Big are Beavers’ Footprints?

-How Big Are Beaver Lodges?
+How Big Are Beaver Dams?

 How to Watch Beavers?

 - Keep your distance.
 Do not crowd the animals you are observing.
-Allow them space to carry on with their daily business without interference, or creating an atmosphere of anxiety, by keeping a minimum distance of about 33 to 50 feet.
+Allow them space to carry on with their daily business without interference or creating an atmosphere of anxiety by keeping a minimum distance of about 33 to 50 feet.

 - Be aware of signs of distress.
-Animals may become stressed out if when being observed for long periods.
+Animals may become stressed out when being observed for long periods.
 Beavers will bang their tails to let you know they are getting agitated.
 Keep a lookout for signs of distress and move on.

 - Don’t try to interact with the beavers or other wildlife.
 It is best to observe them at a safe distance.